-How Hard Is It to Cook in an RV?
+What Is It Like to Cook in an RV?

 Preparing meals in a recreational vehicle is as difficult or as easy as you make it.
-What makes the difference is the fact is your attitude.
+What makes the difference is your attitude.

 If you plan to fix a lot of cakes and pies from scratch, you will spend your entire vacation in your galley, but why would you do this when you can buy them and save yourself all of that work?